CEO Self-Doubt: Mindfulness & Emotional Regulation When You Lose Your Shit

 A lot of CEO’s I work with carry questions of self-worth.
 This morning, I found the same questions exploding in my own head.
 Here is my effort in my own journal to coach myself back to center.

-A lot of CEO’s I work with carry questions of self-worth.
+A lot of CEO's I work with carry questions of self-worth.
 We spend time exploring how they know they are doing enough, succeeding enough, achieving enough.
 Many high achievers have carried these questions since childhood.
-This morning, I found the same questions exploding in my own head.
-The results were not pretty.
-Here is my effort in my own journal to coach myself back to center.

-This morning I blew up at my eight-year-old son in the middle of breakfast.
+Trigger: This morning I blew up at my eight-year-old son in the middle of breakfast.
 He was chattering away and not listening to us the way I wanted.
 What he did not know was that I was experiencing a mounting sense of self-doubt and anxiety that had been growing all morning.
 This is a familiar experience to me as I have carried such questions for as long as I can remember.

-I have learned over the years how to find my way through mornings like today.
+Reaction I have learned over the years how to find my way through mornings like today.
 But this morning, before I could self-manage my way through the anxiety, it came spewing out of me in the form of me yelling at my son about how he never listens.

-After apologies were said and a mending walk around the block was taken, I found myself sitting with my journal trying to work my way out of the anxiety.
+Repair: After apologies were said and a mending walk around the block was taken, I found myself sitting with my journal trying to work my way out of the anxiety.

 What started as me self-criticizing, something like “you’re a fucking coach and you can’t even handle your own emotions with your own family” resulted in a realization: “You’re a coach; what questions would you ask a client who had a morning like today’s.”